philliphoff/CommunityToolkit.Aspire/src/CommunityToolkit.Aspire.Hosting.DurableTask/README.md

 builder.Build().Run();
 ```

+> NOTE: When referencing the taskhub resource, the connection string will include the task hub name whereas the connection string for a scheduler resource will not.
+Use the latter when an application specifies the task hub name separately from the connection string (e.g. Azure Durable Functions).

 ### Using an existing Durable Task Scheduler

 In the _Program.cs_ file of `AppHost`, add Durable Task Scheduler resources and consume the connection using the following methods: